|

 appreciation for symphonic music and the support of music as a lifelong avocation.

-The orchestra provides an opportunity for talented Chicago area musicians to perform in a
+The orchestra provides an opportunity for talented Chicago area musicians of all ages to perform in a

 semi-professional orchestra through a variety of free concerts and programs that contribute